goetting/ez-flux/README.md

 // Triggers our action.
 Our listener will now log: { rain: true };
 ```

-It's strongly discouraged to use nested objects as state values since only primitive state values will be save guarded by Object.freeze and cloning.
+It's strongly discouraged to use nested objects as state values since only primitive state values
+will be save guarded by Object.freeze and cloning.
+State values may also be function.
+They will converted into getters and bound to the instance scope.

 ### Async Actions